devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 <br/>

-## Playbook vc Adhoc commands :
+## Playbook vs Adhoc commands :
-* Playbooks and Ad-hoc commands are different ways of using Ansible to achieve the same result: configure and manage systems.
+* Playbooks and Ad-hoc commands are different ways of using Ansible to achieve the same result
-* We can define all the tasks and modules in a file (playbook file).
+* In Playbook , We can define all the tasks and modules in a file.
 * In adhoc commands , we can use  only one module at at time.

 *  Adhoc commands syntax: